theoricus/theoricus/tests/README.md

 exports['sauce labs'] = ->
 ````

 Obviously, the `local` is your local config.
-By default it will run in `phantomjs` js.
-Uncomment others to test across multiple browsers.
+By default it will only run in `phantomjs` js.
+Uncomment others to test across multiple browsers at once.

 The `sauce labs` is intended to run in the [Sauce Labs](http://saucelabs.com) grid, which provides vast combos of `browser` x `platforms`.
 Check it out:
 > [https://saucelabs.com/docs/platforms](https://saucelabs.com/docs/platforms)

-**Please** not that all possible and good combinations is already built in the `browsers.coffee` file.
+**Please** note that all possible and good combinations is already built in the `browsers.coffee` file, feel free to uncomment anything locally.
+Just do not push it back.

 <a name="sauce-connect"/>